BEW Funding – Key to Climate-Neutral Heat Supply

 Module 1: Feasibility Studies

-- Funding level: Up to 50% of costs
+- Funding level: up to 50% of costs

 - Maximum amount: 2 million euros

-- Purpose: Planning and conception of district heating networks
+- Purpose: planning and conception of district heating networks

 Module 2: Systemic Funding

-- Funding level: Up to 40% of eligible costs
+- Funding level: up to 40% of eligible costs

-- Purpose: New construction of district heating networks or transformation of existing networks
+- Purpose: new construction of district heating networks or transformation of existing networks

 Module 3: Individual Measures

-- Funding level: Depending on the measure
+- Funding level: depending on the measure

-- Purpose: Individual investments to improve existing networks
+- Purpose: individual investments to improve existing networks

 Module 4: Operating Cost Subsidies

-- Funding level: Up to 90% of additional costs
+- Funding level: up to 90% of additional costs

-- Duration: Up to 10 years
+- Duration: up to 10 years

-- Purpose: Support for operating large heat pumps and solar thermal systems
+- Purpose: support for operating large heat pumps and solar thermal systems

 Requirements for Funding

-- Minimum size: The district heating network must supply at least 16 buildings or building units.
+- Minimum size: the district heating network must supply at least 16 buildings or building units.

-- Renewable energy: At least 75% of the heat must come from renewable sources.
+- Renewable energy: at least 75% of the heat must come from renewable sources.

-- Transformation plan: For existing networks, a transformation plan is required.
+- Transformation plan: for existing networks, a transformation plan is required.

-- Economic viability: The economic viability of the project must be demonstrated.
+- Economic viability: the economic viability of the project must be demonstrated.

 How VICUS Districts Helps with Funding